jacob-macleod/Dolphin-Flashcard-App/README.md

 # Flashcard-App
 ## Broad Overview
-A broad overview of the plans for the language learning app
+A broad overview of the plans for the flashcard app

 ## USPs and Points of Differentiation
 * Flashcard app with nice UI